Where to find paczki in Chicago

 This nearly century-old Jefferson Park mecca for Polish meats also happens to have a great bakery department up its sleeve.
 Whether it's Fat Tuesday or any old Tuesday, pop in for super fresh, pillowy paczki in flavors like rose, marmalade and custard.

-The Evanston bakery is known for its paczki-eating contest, hosted Saturday, February 10, but you don’t have to participate to indulge in the Polish treat.
-Starting February 8, paczki will be available in-store, but customers are encouraged to call ahead for large orders.
-Same-day orders will not be accepted on February 12 and 13.
+The Evanston bakery is known for its paczki-eating contest, hosted Saturday, March 2, but you don’t have to participate to indulge in the Polish treat.
+Starting February 25, paczki will be available in-store, but customers are encouraged to call ahead for large orders.
 Enjoy a mix of old-school and contemporary flavors like prune, lemon curd, praline chocolate mousse and German chocolate.

 This quaint, Polish-owned Jefferson Park bakery offers prune, raspberry, apricot, custard and fresh strawberry-filled pastry during Mardi Gras.
 Our pick is the paczki filled with rose hip jam.

 This year, Polish pastry specialist Delightful Pastries is bringing back its three “drunken” paczki—named for their fillings like Jameson-spiked chocolate custard—as well as gourmet selections like guava, passion fruit and peanut butter and jelly.
-Just be sure to place your order by March 1 or sign up for a paczki-making class on March 2, where you'll learn how to roll, shape and fry the pillowy dough.
+Place your order by March 1 or sign up for a paczki-making class on March 2, where you'll learn how to roll, shape and fry the pillowy dough.